niuware/tinyTweetEmbed/README.md

 ##Usage

-1. Open the plugin going into the TinyMCE menubar Insert > Embed Tweet.
+1. Open the Tweet Embed plugin navigating through the TinyMCE menubar Insert > Embed Tweet.
-2. Paste the url of your tweet (something like https://twitter.com/{username}/status/{status-id-number})
+2. Paste the url of your tweet (something like https://twitter.com/{username}/status/{status-id})
 3. Click on "Get Tweet Code".
 After you see the embedcode then click "OK" and thats it.

 ![tinyTweetEmbed dialog](http://niuware.com/github/tinyTweetEmbed/images/screen_1.png)

-You will see just a general design of the card inside TinyMCE:
+You will see a simple design of the card inside the TinyMCE editor:

 ![tinyTweetEmbed dialog](http://niuware.com/github/tinyTweetEmbed/images/screen_2.png)

-But once in your live website you will see something like this:
+But in your website you will see the full tweet card like this:

 ![tinyTweetEmbed dialog](http://niuware.com/github/tinyTweetEmbed/images/screen_3.png)